sujaysarraf-dev/ArnavEnterprises/README.md

-# MedDist Nepal - Medicine Distributor Website
+# Arnav Enterprises - Medicine Distributor Website

-A complete, working website for a medicine distributor in Nepal with multiple pages and full navigation.
+A complete, working website for Arnav Enterprises, a medicine distributor based in Pepsicola, Nepal with multiple pages and full navigation.

 ## Pages